dbwebb-se/mvc/example/symfony-write-application-code/README.md

 The first roll
 --------------------------

-To make a roll we click the "Roll" button and we reach the following controller method.
+To make a roll we click the "Roll" button and we reach the following controller method that we created earlier.

 ```php
     #[Route("/game/pig/roll", name: "pig_roll", methods: ['POST'])]